tjhickey724/SpecsGradingApp/MLA-architecture.md

 * the exams are printed out on paper with one problem/skill per page.
 Students write their answers on the exam and upload a picture of each page to the app
 * the students' answers are graded on a pass/fail basis where pass means they have demonstrated mastery of the skill

+## Current Version
+We are currently redesigning the MLA so that it fully supports the Mastery Assessment Protocol  described in Ella Tuson's dissertation and the MAP-style pre-calculus and Calculus courses that are being taught at Brandeis University by Rebecca Torry and Keith Merrill.
+This version (3.*.*) is still in the process of being written and we expect it to be completdd by January 2025.

+## Features
 The MLA supports this pedadogy by offering the following features.

 ## Course Creation